NickGrunert/master-thesis/modules/00_data.typ

 #import "@preview/subpar:0.2.0"

-#let data() = {
+#let data(abr) = {
   text(lang:"en")[
     = Input Data Analysis <section:input_data>
     The input data for this research needs to be collected, described and analysed.
     The aim is to identify existing data and make an initial assessment of whether and how it can be used for the research.

     == Data Collection
-    @fig:input:image_and_ndsm shows the surface tile which will be used, split into RGB image and an image which illustrates the nDSM data.
+    @fig:input:image_and_ndsm shows the surface tile which will be used, split into #abr("RGB") image and an image which illustrates the #abr("nDSM") data.
-    The RGB data is derived from aerial imigery, provided by the State Office for Geoinformation and Surveying of Lower Saxony (LGLN).
+    The #abr("RGB")  data is derived from aerial imigery, provided by the State Office for Geoinformation and Surveying of Lower Saxony (LGLN).

     #figure(
       image("../figures/input/image_and_ndsm.png"),
+      caption: [
-      caption: [Image and nDSM Input Data],
+        Image and nDSM input data
+      ],
     ) <fig:input:image_and_ndsm>

     Specifically, the tile chosen was 326045790, located in the city of Braunschweig, Germany.
     This was chosen for a number of reasons.
-    Most importantly, the LGLN was able to provide me with data from a building recognition AI, combined with other data that had already been collected on roof structures.
+    Most importantly, the LGLN was able to provide me with data from a building recognition #abr("AI"), combined with other data that had already been collected on roof structures.
     As the tile is on the outskirts of the city, it contains many "normal" houses, which range from low complexity to medium number of segments, and are therefore of average complexity, which is more suitable for analysis.
     Analysing a house with a very high number of segments is not helpful if no segments can be detected at all.
     It is therefore necessary to find relatively simple, but not too easily identifiable, roof structures to enable the most effective research.